-- Gather information through interview to create a positive personal profile. - Complete a Circle of Friends Assessment and Analysis interview and interaction. - Complete the FACTER: Assessment Phase for One Domain a routines-based assessment involving interview and observation. - Conduct and write up a curriculum-based assessment sample for one academic content area.
+- Gather information through interview to create a positive personal profile. - Complete a Circle of Friends Assessment and Analysis interview and interaction. - Complete a Routine's Based Assessment using the FACTER Assessment Phase in one domain - a routines-based assessment involving interview and observation. - Conduct and write up a curriculum-based assessment sample for one academic content area.